 The Reproductive Justice Fellowship Program (RJFP) is a policy-focused fellowship designed to create entry points into the reproductive health, rights, and justice fields and to enhance legal and advocacy capacity at organizations working to advance reproductive justice for all people.
 RJ Fellows gain hands-on policy advocacy experience and work on cutting-edge reproductive health, rights, and justice issues, particularly as they affect people of color and other marginalized communities.
 The fellowship is for 1 year and available to recent law school graduates; a stipend one $55,000 and other benefits are provided.

 Described as the “Legal Peace Corps”, Skadden Fellowships are for graduating law students who wish to devote their professional lives to providing legal services to the underprivileged.
 Fellowships are awarded for two years and include a salary of approximately $54,000 per year, $2,000 stipend for training, and pays all fringe benefits to which an employee of the sponsoring organization would be entitled.
 Applicants must secure a potential position with a sponsoring public interest organization before applying for a Fellowship.

 The Young Professionals Program for Legal Empowerment (YPPLE) aims to equip young legal professionals to become powerful change agents.
-The programme teaches fellows to develop a holistic understanding of how grassroots legal empowerment plays a catalytic role in bringing social change.
-The 2-year fellowship is open to young law graduates/legal professionals in India who wish to pursue a career in the field of human rights as lawyers, practitioners, researchers or academics.
-Fellows will engage in field based research and contribute to the advocacy work of their assigned organization.
+The program teaches fellows to develop a holistic understanding of how grassroots legal empowerment plays a catalytic role in bringing social change.
+The 2-year fellowship is open to young law graduates/legal professionals in India who wish to pursue a career in the field of human rights as lawyers, practitioners, researchers, or academics.
+Fellows will engage in field-based research and contribute to the advocacy work of their assigned organization.
 A monthly stipend of Rs.
 25,000 is provided.

 © Victoria Johnson 2020, all rights reserved.